T2-3D: Battle Across Time: Production

-Two new Terminator characters were created for the attraction: T-1000000 (top) and T-70 (bottom).
+Three new Terminator characters were created for the attraction: T-1000000 (top), T-70 (middle), and Mini-Hunter (below).

 The initial planning for T2-3D: Battle Across Time began in the early 1990s.
 Jay Stein, Universal Destinations & Experiences' Chairman and CEO at the time, asked Gary Goddard and his team at Landmark Entertainment to develop a stunt show based around the Terminator franchise.
 Goddard sought permission from MCA Planning and Development (later Universal Creative) to morph this concept into a theater-based presentation featuring a 3-D film, live action and pyrotechnics.
 After a year-and-a-half of development, MCA Planning and Development and Landmark Entertainment approached James Cameron's Lightstorm Entertainment for ultimate approval.
 Although Cameron was originally against the idea of Universal taking his Terminator franchise and converting it into a ride, he found the storyboards and the whole concept to be "great", so the project was green-lit.

 A full-scale mock-up duplicating the dimensions of the planned Florida venue was created in an airplane hangar at the Van Nuys Airport in the San Fernando Valley.
 The set consists of a stage surrounded by a triptych of adjoined silver screens.
 Each of these three screens measured 23 by 50 ft.
 A total of six SimEx-Iwerks projectors were used to run the 3-D, 70mm film simultaneously at 30 frames per second.
 Several elements of T2-3D: Battle Across Time have been patented by Universal, including the seat drop effect, the blending of live action and film, the trio of projection screens, and the simulated assault weapons.

 The film was shot at the abandoned Eagle Mountain iron ore mine, just north of Desert Center in California.
 The cast and crew from the first two Terminator films returned for the shoot, including Arnold Schwarzenegger as The Terminator, Linda Hamilton as Sarah Connor, Robert Patrick as T-1000, and Edward Furlong as John Connor.
 To achieve the 3-D effect on a 70mm projected film, a two-camera rig weighing 450 lb was used.

 As a sequel to the 1991 film, T2-3D: Battle Across Time introduced two new Terminator characters.
 The first is Cyberdyne's latest invention, the T-1000000.
 It is a large spider-like version of the T-1000 that defends Skynet's CPU from attack.
 Like the T-1000, it is made of mimetic polyalloy, allowing it to form its legs into stabbing weapons.
 The only known T-1000000 was destroyed when Skynet's core was destroyed.

 The demonstration featured as the premise for the film involves several large practical effects robots called T-70s, designed as mechanical soldiers, with large miniguns on their arms.
 They are the earliest Terminator models shown to have a humanoid form with arms and legs, and are a direct predecessor to Schwarzenegger's T-800.
 The T-70s stand 8 ft tall and line the walls of the arena.